ulrichard/funny-bot-bitcoin/README.md

 Bollinger Bands
 =================
 	The bot for bollinger bands works similar to the simple bot above, but decides to buy or sell, when the current price crosses the bollinger bands.
-With the current implementation if sells or buys all available funds.
+	With the current implementation it sells or buys all available funds.

 	Run the command below: